PaulMorel1/eMPress/content/posts/empress-blog.md

 So pull the trigger.
 Fork Empress Blog and start your own media empire!

 Download the source code and get started at [https://github.com/PaulMorel1/eMPress](https://github.com/PaulMorel1/eMPress).

+Or try the Empress Gatsby Theme to add blogging to an existing Gatsby site: [https://github.com/PaulMorel1/gatsby-theme-empress](https://github.com/PaulMorel1/gatsby-theme-empress)